SvenBecker/vscode-pytorch/README.md

 * fastai >= 1.0.21
 * pytorch >= 0.4.1

->__Info__:
+>__Note__:
->Be aware that at the time the fastai library is changing rapidly, so I can not guarantee that every snippet is actually working.
+>Be aware that at the time the fastai library is changing rapidly, so I can not guarantee that every snippet is actually working the way it is intended.
 >I will try to keep the snippets in line with the latest fastai library developments (as well as the latest PyTorch releases), so it might not work for you in case you are using an _outdated_ version.

 ## <a name="installation" > </a> Installation